|

 working range.
 Oil seals from this material are for static

 and slow intermittent dynamic situations.
-Teflon is hampered
+FEP is hampered

 by a poor memory at low temperature. |